 It may be annoying when you’re using your iPhone or iPad and suddenly your device’s display dims, or the device locks on you from inactivity, but this is actually both a security and privacy feature that is good to take advantage of because it prevents others from getting into your device when you leave it unlocked somewhere and going through all of your personal files, messages, social media, and more.

-The auto-lock feature is accessed in the Settings app under Settings > General > Auto-Lock, and from here, you can choose after what time period your device will lock automatically to protect your personal information from nosy people who like to snoop.
+The auto-lock feature is accessed in the Settings app under Settings > Display & Brightness > Auto-Lock, and from here, you can choose after what time period your device will lock automatically to protect your personal information from nosy people who like to snoop.

 When you have Low Power Mode enabled, your device automatically defaults to 30 seconds for auto-lock and there’s no way to change it until Low Power mode is disabled.
 This is because having your display on consumes power and the whole point of saving power is to prevent power usage.